mbar0075/Maltese-Christian-Statue-Classifier/README.md

 This configuration was chosen to facilitate efficient training by leveraging transfer learning techniques, utilising models pretrained on larger datasets.
 After model creation via the Keras API, training curves and a confusion matrix were generated to assess model performance, as depicted below.

 `Training curves` offer a visual representation of the model's performance throughout the training process.
 These curves typically include plots of metrics such as loss and accuracy over epochs.
 Loss curves depict the model's error during training, showing how effectively the model is learning from the data.
-A decreasing loss indicates that the model is improving in its ability to make Assets/Predictions.
+A decreasing loss indicates that the model is improving in its ability to make predictions.
 Accuracy curves illustrate the model's performance in terms of correctly classified samples over training epochs.
 By analysing training curves, researchers can identify trends, assess convergence, and determine whether further training is necessary.

 <p align='center'>
   <img src="Assets/curves.png" alt="Training Curves" width="80%" height="auto">
 </p>

-On the other hand, a `confusion matrix` provides insight into the model's classification performance by summarising the number of correct and incorrect Assets/Predictions for each class.
+On the other hand, a `confusion matrix` provides insight into the model's classification performance by summarising the number of correct and incorrect predictions for each class.
 It displays a grid where rows represent the actual classes, while columns represent the predicted classes.
 Each cell in the matrix indicates the number of instances where a sample of a particular class was classified as another class.
 Confusion matrices enable a more detailed analysis of model performance, highlighting areas where the model struggles to distinguish between classes.
 By examining the confusion matrix, researchers can identify specific classes that may require further attention or improvement in the model architecture or training data.

 <p align='center'>
   <img src="Assets/cm.png" alt="Confusion Matrix" width="80%" height="auto">